SC2006-AY23-SCSG-Group2/PineappleStudios/README.md

 # On Windows Powershell, there maybe some errors with pnpm, then you just use npm as well.

 pnpm install      # install dependencies pnpm i            # short for pnpm install

+# if you are using npm, you need to use npm run.
+#   npm run dev
+#   npm run format:lint
+# etc.

 pnpm dev          # starting a dev server pnpm build        # build for production